 One of the most effective integrative approaches is coordinated specialty care (CSC).
 This integrated system utilizes six components with specific treatment functions:

-- Family support and education help families learn how to help their loved ones.
+- Family support and education helps families learn how to help their loved ones

 Motivational Enhancement Therapy